MarkChuCarroll/simplex/docs/simplex-language.md

   starting with the prefix.
 For a product named "p", it will output the solid in a file named `prefix-p.stl`.
 If no prefix is specified, then it will use "modelname-out".
-* `renders`: a comma-separated list of the products to generate.
+* `products`: a comma-separated list of the products to generate.
 If no value is specified, then all products will be generated.
 * `verbosity`: a setting for how much output it should generate on stdout while evaluating the model.
 THe default value is 1; 2 and 3 will each produce